 Jerry W. and Golda M. Washington sued Countrywide Home Loans, Inc. under the Missouri Second Mortgage Loan Act (MSMLA), Mo.
-Rev. Stat. § § 408.231-408.241.
+Rev. Stat. §§ 408.231-.241.
 The Washingtons alleged, for a putative class, that Countrywide charged them unauthorized interest and fees in violation of section 408.233.1 of the MSMLA.
 The case was removed from state court on diversity grounds based on the Class Action Fairness Act, 28 U.S.C. § 1332(d).
 The district court granted summary judgment for Countrywide.
-Having jurisdiction under 28 U.S.C. §1291, this court reverses and remands.
+Having jurisdiction under 28 U.S.C. § 1291, this court reverses and remands.

 In April 2005, the Washingtons applied for a second mortgage loan from Countrywide.
 The principal amount of the loan was \$23,000, payable over 15 years at 12 percent interest.
 Before closing, Countrywide sent the Washingtons a Settlement Statement on a form, U.S. Department of Housing and Urban Development Settlement Statement (HUD-1).
 The HUD-1 statement notified them of four additional charges in connection with the loan: (1) \$690 loan discount, (2) \$100 settlement/closing fee, (3) \$60 document processing/delivery fee, and (4) \$37.80 in prepaid interest.
 These fees were included in the \$23,000 principal.
 The Washingtons signed the HUD-1.

-Five days after the Washingtons signed the loan agreement, a Countrywide audit determined that the \$690 loan discount and the \$100 settlement/closing fee should not have been assessed.
+The Washingtons signed the loan agreement on April 21.
+Within the next five days, a Countrywide audit determined that the \$690 loan discount and the \$100 settlement/closing fee should not have been assessed.
 Countrywide wired Servicelink (the title company) \$790, which was paid to the Washingtons as part of their disbursement.
 Servicelink revised the HUD-1 statement to reflect the payment, removing \$790, the amount of the loan discount and the settlement/closing fee.
-The Washingtons were not told of the revised HUD-1 statement and never asked to sign it.
+The Washingtons were not told of the final HUD-1 statement and never asked to sign it.
+Interest on the loan began accruing April 26 and the first disbursement of the loan proceeds, including the extra \$790, was made on April 28.

 On appeal, the Washingtons allege that Countrywide violated the MSMLA by charging them all four amounts listed above.
+This court filed an opinion, F.3d , 2011 WL 3189435, which is now vacated.